sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
-trie is essentially the n-arry tree. generally used for prefix or suffix string. bits are often using trie for xor, and... trie is important since it is the base data structure for recommendation system such as google search, amazon recommendation et al.
+trie is essentially the n-arry tree. generally used for prefix or suffix string.
+This topic is not hard and can be used similarly as dfs/bfs... bits are often using trie for xor, and... trie is important since it is the base data structure for recommendation system such as google search, amazon recommendation et al.